code

 Circumstances:

-While flying near Rabaul, the twin engine aircraft was shot down by enemy fire and crashed.
-Five crew members were killed while two others were rescued and taken POW.
+While flying near Rabaul, the twin engine airplane was shot down by enemy fire and crashed.
+Five crew members were killed and two others became PoW.

 Probable cause: